mui/mui-x/docs/data/introduction/licensing/licensing.md

 ## Upgrading

-The [npm packages](#plans) of any given plan are a **superset** of the packages on the plan below.
+The [npm packages](#plans) of any given plan are a **superset** of the packages in the Community version.
-So to upgrade, replace them and the respective components' imports with the ones from the target plan.
+To upgrade, you must install the respective paid package and replace all imports with the new path.

 Below are upgrading scenarios using the Data Grid as an example:

 ### From Community to Pro

 `@mui/x-data-grid-pro` is a superset of `@mui/x-data-grid`.
-Upgrade it by updating the imports:
+Install the Pro package, then update all imports accordingly:

 ```diff
 -import { DataGrid } from '@mui/x-data-grid';